 Medicare Part D is prescription drug coverage.

-It is important that as a future retiree working on a retirement financial plan that you understand that Medicare does not cover all health care costs at retirement.
+It is important that as a future retiree working on a retirement financial plan that you understand that Medicare does not cover all health care costs.
 In fact, according to the Employee Benefit Retirement Institute you can expect that Medicare will cover only roughly 51 percent of your medical expenses in retirement.

-In an effort to help more adequately prepare yourself and to better understand your health care costs in retirement it is very helpful to know and comprehend your medical insurance options and what each covers, specifically.
+In an effort to help more adequately prepare yourself and to better understand your health care costs when you retire, it is very helpful to know and comprehend your medical insurance options and what each covers, specifically.
 That way you will be clear about what you will be required to pay out of pocket.

 When Do I Apply For Medicare?

-You are eligible to enroll in Medicare the month of your 65th birthday and it is recommended that you do so at this time.
+You are eligible to enroll in Medicare the month of your 65th birthday and it is recommended that you do so at this time unless you are enrolled in a Health Savings Account (HSA).
 You will have a seven-month window to enroll after your 65th birthday without being penalized.
 After this time expires, you will be offered the opportunity to enroll every year there on out.
 Unfortunately, if you choose the Late Enrollment option you will suffer penalties that will result in higher premiums that will last for the remainder of your life.
 As one of the first major decisions you will face in retirement age, it is important that you take this enrollment seriously.
 Know your options and make sure that you are confident in your plan selection.

-Do You Know What Your Health Care Costs At Retirement Will Be?
+Do You Know What Your Health Care Costs Will Be At Retirement?

 What You Can Do To Better Prepare

-At Jester Financial we know that a sufficiently thought out retirement plan includes medical expense in both the short-term and long.
+At Healthcare Retirement Planner we know that a sufficiently thought out retirement plan includes medical expense in both the short-term and long.
 It includes medical insurance premiums and out-of-pocket expenses.
 It factors in health history and demographical influences that may affect medical expenses.
-Contact us today or use our FREE online calculator to get an in depth look at what you can expect your health care costs at retirement to be.
+Contact us today or use our FREE online calculator to get an in depth look at what you can expect your health care costs to be.